provider image

 Allergic reaction

 It's possible to have a serious allergic reaction to Skyrizi (risankizumab).
-These allergic reactions can include difficulty breathing; hives; swelling of your face, lips, tongue, or throat; or any other symptom of anaphylaxis.
-Get medical help right away if you have an allergic reaction to Skyrizi (risankizumab) at any time during treatment.
+These allergic reactions can include anaphylaxis.
+Look out for any trouble breathing; hives; and swelling of your face, lips, tongue, or throat.
+Get medical help right away if this happens at any time during treatment.

 risk-warning

-Skyrizi (risankizumab) can affect your body's ability to fight off germs and raise your risk for bacterial, viral, or fungal infections.
-In clinical studies, people most commonly reported upper respiratory infections and fungal infections.
+Skyrizi (risankizumab) can make it hard for your body to fight off germs.
+This can raise your risk for bacterial, viral, or fungal infections.
+In studies, the most common infections were upper respiratory infections and fungal infections.
+This risk also includes tuberculosis (TB) infections.
+Although rare, infections were sometimes serious.

 risk-warning